mediquo/docs-sdk/docs/overview.md

 The maximum number of requests that are allowed is based on a time interval and ip.
 Use the HTTP response headers in order to understand where the application is at for a given rate limit, on the method that was just utilized.

-- `x-ratelimit-limit`: the rate limit ceiling for that given endpoint
+- `x-ratelimit-limit`: the rate limit ceiling for that given endpoint (600 requests per minute)
 - `x-ratelimit-remaining`: the number of requests left for time scope window

 ## Client errors